Is Your Bid Subcontracted Out? What is a Small Business Participation Plan?

 - After the government awards the contract, many federal agencies do not diligently follow up on the prime contractor’s compliance requirement.

 - Recently, large prime contractors have been scrutinized and given show-cause letters for not complying with their subcontracting plans in good faith.

-Small Business Subcontracting Goals Versus Legal Obligations: Although it is true that a Government Small Business Subcontracting Plan only set forth goals, each prime contractor now has a legal obligation (through the expressed terms of the prime contract) to demonstrate a good faith effort to seek out qualified subcontractors in the various socio-economic categories (service disabled veteran-owned, HUBZone, Small Disadvantaged Businesses, Woman-owned, and Veteran-owned).
+Small Business Subcontracting Goals Versus Legal Obligations: Although it is true that a small business utilization plan only set forth goals, each prime contractor now has a legal obligation (through the expressed terms of the prime contract) to demonstrate a good faith effort to seek out qualified subcontractors in the various socio-economic categories (service disabled veteran-owned, HUBZone, Small Disadvantaged Businesses, Woman-owned, and Veteran-owned).

 Reporting Requirements 15 USC 637 and FAR 52.219: To amplify the legal obligation, primes have to submit reports to support their progress (SF 294 and 295) in addition to other reports showing their interaction with small businesses.
 Good faith must be present, or the prime contractor runs the risk of breaching the contract.

 - As stated in 15 USC 637 (d)(8) and FAR 19.7, any contractor or subcontractor failing to comply in good faith with the requirements of the subcontracting plan is in material breach of its contract.

 - Further, 15 USC 637 directs that a contractor’s failure to make a good faith effort to comply with the requirements of the subcontracting plan shall result in the imposition of liquidated damages.

 Legal Rights for Government Small Businesses Subcontracting Plan Under FAR 19.7